GeorgievLab/CeCe/manual/manual.md

+% The Simulator
+% Georgiev Lab (c) 2015

 # Applications

 Simulator offers two application types, CLI and GUI.
 CLI is usefull when you need run simulation on background or visualize the final simulation without any special GUI controls.
 GUI is good for designing and testing.

 ### CLI

 Simple command line application that can run prepared simulations.
 It takes simulation file and perform simulation with optional visualization.